7 + 1 Insects That Eat Spiders and Their Pictures

 Spider Wasps are starting our list of insects that eat spiders.
 Because they are particularly vulnerable to aerial strikes, spider wasps are quite good at catching their prey.

-These wasps are primarily found in Africa and Central and South America but are also one of the main predators of spiders.
+These wasps are primarily found in Africa, Central, and South America, and they are also one of the main predators of spiders.

 Medium- to large-sized spiders are typically attacked by spider wasps.
 Its poison is potent enough to either kill or paralyze its victim.